I know precious little about humility. However I know one big thing: God wants it in His people.

 3. Our family.

-I heard the wife of a well-known preacher say on television once–and probably shocking some in her audience–”I tell my husband, ‘Don’t start that big shot thing with me.
-I saw you in your shorts this morning.’”
+I heard the wife of a well-known preacher say on television once–and probably shocking her audience–“I tell my husband, ‘Don’t start that big shot thing with me.
+I saw you in your shorts this morning.'”
+(My wife thought the woman spoke out of turn, that she should not have said that publicly.)

 The old adage says, “No man is a hero to his valet.”
-Likewise, to the Obama children, Barack is simply “Daddy.”
+To the Obama children, Barack is simply “Daddy.”
 To Billy Graham’s offsprings, he is “Daddy.”
 None tiptoe into his presence and genuflect.

 4. Our friends.

-Those who are your closest friends are not in awe of you.
-They will tell you your breath smells bad, you need to use a hankie, or that you have a stain on your clothing that you had not noticed.
+Our closest friends are not in awe of us.
+They will tell us our breath smells bad, we need to use a hankie, or that we have a stain on our clothing we had not noticed.
 Faithful are the wounds of a friend, but deceitful are the kisses of an enemy (Proverbs 27:6).

 5. Affliction, hardship.